 Something We Learned: Both the Maine Remote Spot and state High Point (Mount Katahdin) exist within the same roadless area polygon.
 The ME Remote Spot is approximately 6 straight line miles NNW of Katahdin.

-Remote Footprints is working to precisely calculate and travel to the remotest locations in each of the 50 United States.
-We call this unique endeavor–Project Remote.
+Project Remote is working to precisely calculate and travel to the remotest locations in each of the 50 United States.
 Below is a written account of our 3-day hiking expedition to document the Maine Remote Spot.
 This is our 16th state Remote Spot documented as part of Project Remote.